openUC2/openUC2.github.io/docs/04_ImSwitch/ImSwitchConfig.md

 13. **Non-Available Widgets**
     - A list of widgets that are not available, possibly indicating features not supported or deactivated in the current setup.

-#### Conclusion
-This configuration file is a comprehensive document that outlines the settings and parameters for various hardware and software components in a specialized system.
-It is critical for ensuring the correct operation of the equipment it is designed to control.